zephyrproject-rtos/zephyr/doc/guides/docs/index.rst

 Developer-mode Document Building
 ********************************

-Building the documentation for all the Kconfig options significantly adds to the total doc build time.
-When making and testing major changes to the documentation, we provide an option to temporarily stub-out the auto-generated configuration and Devicetree bindings documentation so the doc build process runs much faster.
+When making and testing major changes to the documentation, we provide an option to temporarily stub-out the auto-generated Devicetree bindings documentation so the doc build process runs faster.

 To enable this mode, set the following option when invoking cmake::

-   -DKCONFIG_TURBO_MODE=1 -DDT_TURBO_MODE=1
+   -DDT_TURBO_MODE=1

 or invoke make with the following target::